2110521-2563-1-Software-Architecture/software-aargh/README.md

 # software-aargh

+## Members

+Boonyawee Kiatsilp 6031034121

+Pichaya Karawawattana 6031042121

+Pimkunut Theerathitayangkul 6031043821

+Romnalin Kitkasetsathaporn 6031049621

+Jinwara Janejaneprasert 6030079221

+Jiraphat Khupanit 6030087221

-1. Screenshots of Swagger for your APIs in another server that provides the same set of functions accessible via REST APIs.
+### Screenshots of Swagger for your APIs in another server that provides the same set of functions accessible via REST APIs.

 <img src="./Swagger API.png">

-2. Source codes of server that provides the same set of functions accessible and client that makes use of the service via these REST APIs.
+### Source codes of server that provides the same set of functions accessible and client that makes use of the service via these REST APIs.

 Server (Route)
 ```